MLIR

 attr-dict

 This operation provides a declaration of how to implement the [first]privatization of a variable.
-The dialect users should provide information about how to create an instance of the type in the alloc region and how to initialize the copy from the original item in the copy region.
+The dialect users should provide information about how to create an instance of the type in the alloc region, how to initialize the copy from the original item in the copy region, and if needed, how to deallocate allocated memory in the dealloc region.

 Examples: